If you are new to this series, you may want to start at the beginning HERE.

-Way back when we we started to be aware of our money and where it was going we were crazy busy.
-I had finished my 4 year degree in 2006 and I had a baby about 3 months later.
-I was the typical new mom that wanted her child to be perfect, which means I was busy schooling him (at 6 months..*eye roll*), going to the park and giving him every experience out there and managing our money. (#aintnobodygottimeforthat).
+Way back when we began to be aware of our money and saving money on grocery shopping, we were crazy busy.
+I had finished my 4-year degree in 2006, and I had a baby about three months later.
+I was the typical new mom that wanted her child to be perfect.
+That meant I was busy schooling him (at 6 months..*eye roll*), going to the park and giving him every experience out there and managing our money. (#aintnobodygottimeforthat).

-Our days were full but we were trying to make our income stretch further and further.
-We tried to find ways we could stretch our money on food.
-As we looked at our shopping habits to try to find ways to save, we realized that there were things that wasted out time just as much as it wasted our money.
-And time is money right?
+Our days were full, but we were trying to make our income stretch further and further.
+We attempted to find ways we could stretch our money on food.
+As we looked at our shopping habits to try to find ways to save, we realized that there were things that wasted our time just as much as it wasted our money.
+And time is money, right?

 You don’t know until you ask